SensesProject/gems/README.md

 `params` require a `name` and an array of `options`.
 Each option is an Object with a name (which is shown to the users), and one or multiple string replacements.
 In this example the scenario template `PEP_$warming_full_NDC` is interpolated to `PEP_1p5C_full_NDC` or `PEP_2C_full_NDC` depending on the user setting, or if it's the parameter that is compared in the chart, both scenarios will be shown and the legend lists `1.5°C` and `2°C` as the scenarios listed.
 If the attribute `hidden` is set to true the user can not select said option, but the resulting model/scenario run is still displayed.

-A couple of attributes change the appearance of options and scenario/model runs, all of them are not required and default to `false`. `label` shows the parameter name next to the options, in most cases this is not necessary. `funnel` draws a polygon underneath the model runs to highlight the range of all runs. `monochrome` displays all options and runs in yellow instead of individual colors. `singleSelect` prevents the user from selecting/inspecting multiple runs at once.
+A couple of attributes change the appearance of options and scenario/model runs, all of them are not required and default to `false`. `label` shows the parameter name next to the options, in most cases this is not necessary. `funnel` draws a polygon underneath the model runs to highlight the range of all runs. `monochrome` displays all options and runs in yellow instead of individual colors. `singleSelect` prevents the user from selecting/inspecting multiple runs at once. `default` index (starting at 0) of the option taht is selected on load, defaults to 0.
 Below is an example that employs all these options:

 ```
 …,